 As seen on the Netflix documentaries Minimalism and Less Is Now

 How might your life be better with less?

 Imagine a life with less: less stuff, less clutter, less stress and debt and discontent - a life with fewer distractions.
 Now, imagine a life with more: more time, more meaningful relationships, more growth and contribution and contentment - a life of passion, unencumbered by the trappings of the chaotic world around you.
 What you're imagining is an intentional life.
 And to get there, you'll have to let go of some clutter that's in the way.

 In Love People, Use Things, Joshua Fields Millburn and Ryan Nicodemus move past simple decluttering to show how minimalism makes room to reevaluate and heal the seven essential relationships in our lives: stuff, truth, self, money, values, creativity, and people.
 They use their own experiences - and those of the people they have met along the minimalist journey - to provide a template for how to live a fuller, more meaningful life.

 Because once you have less, you can make room for the right kind of more.

-Joshua Fields Millburn and Ryan Nicodemus, known to their audience as The Minimalists, help more than 20 million people live meaningful lives with less through their website, books, podcast and films.
-They have been featured in The New York Times, The New Yorker, The Wall Street Journal and Time magazine, and they have spoken at Harvard, Apple, and Google.
-The Minimalists Podcast is often the #1 health podcast on Apple Podcasts, and their documentaries, Minimalism and Less is More, were released by Netflix.
+Joshua Fields Millburn and Ryan Nicodemus, known to their audience as The Minimalists, have helped more than 20 million people live meaningful lives with less through their website, books, podcast and films.
+They have been featured in the New York Times, the New Yorker, the Wall Street Journal and Time magazine, and they have spoken at Harvard, Apple and Google.
+The Minimalists Podcast is often the number one health podcast on Apple Podcasts, and their documentaries, Minimalism and Less Is Now, were released by Netflix.
 Both raised in Dayton, Ohio, they currently live in Los Angeles.